 6. Yacon Syrup

-Relatively unknown as compared to all the other sweeteners mentioned here, yacon syrup is made from the tuberous roots of the yacon plant which
+Relatively unknown as compared to all the other sweeteners mentioned here, yacon syrup is made from the tuberous roots of the yacon plant which is indigenous to the Andes mountains in South America.

 Some research links yacon syrup to satiety and, in turn, weight loss in obese women.11 Yacon is also rich in fructooligosaccharides (a type of dietary fiber) and inulin which promote gut health.
 When had in moderation, this syrup can also cure constipation.12